A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Christopher Inglis Stebly

-Son of Mary Anderson Pickard, Walter Anderson's first born and
+Son of Mary Anderson Pickard, Walter Anderson's first born

-he still lives.
+where he still lives.
 He decorates pottery at his family's business,

 Shearwater Pottery.
-He formally trained for one year at New Orleans
+He formally trained for one year at New

-are for sale at the Walter Anderson Museum.
+paintings are for sale at the Walter Anderson Museum.

 Pottery, Beastly Tales art show in Jackson with novelist Nevada